Codecademy/docs/content/python/concepts/strings/terms/isprintable/isprintable.md

 ---
 Title: '.isprintable()'
-Description: 'Returns True if all characters in the string are printable or the string is empty.
-It returns False if any character in the string is nonprintable.'
+Description: 'Returns True if all characters in the string are printable or the string is empty, otherwise False if any character in the string is nonprintable.'
 Subjects:
   - 'Data Science'
   - 'Computer Science'